anshuman007/Generic-Image-Classifier/README.md

 # ImageClassifier
-Generic Image Classifier that can be re-purposed and retrained for a large number of use cases.
+A Generic multi-class Image Classifier that can be re-purposed and retrained for a large number of use cases.
 The example model builds on the ImageNet model to train data.
 It can be modified to use other models as well.

 This is a general purpose image classifier that can be trained on any image set.